JohannDeon/BlinkerOne/README.md

 - Communicate via Wi‑Fi (MQTT/HTTP) or BLE with your smart home system
 - Use vibrations and sounds as confirmation or error feedback

-DEONGotchi can act as a **dedicated, physical remote** for your smart home.
+Blinker One can act as a **dedicated, physical remote** for your smart home.

 ### 4. Portable Dashboard / Monitor